-Ashley Benes, Vice President
+Ashley Benes, Interim President

 Originally from Oklahoma, Ashley relocated to the D.C. metro area in August 2014.
 A classically trained soprano, she has earned a bachelor’s degree in vocal performance from the University of Kansas, a master’s degree in vocal performance from the Eastman School of Music, and a master’s degree in opera performance from the University of Kansas.
 She is also working toward completion of a Master’s in arts management from George Mason University.
 Ashley is a fundraising and development professional, working currently for both Wolf Trap Foundation for the Performing Arts in Vienna, Virginia, and GLOW Lyric Theatre in Greenville, South Carolina.
 She has previously worked with the Aspen Music Festival and School in Aspen, Colorado, coordinating various fundraising and stewardship events.
 Ashley lives in Arlington and joined the JFD Board in 2016.

 Cara Davis, Secretary